GlebShishov/glebshishov.github.io/_posts/2022-09-11-GURU-Collective.md

 ---

 Branding, Website, event design.
 GURU Collective is an expert community in the Web3 industry.
+<a href="https://gurucollective.xyz/" target="_blank">Go to site</a>